pfefferle/awesome-indieweb/readme.md

 * [Microformats 2](http://microformats.org/wiki/microformats-2) - microformats are HTML for marking up people, organizations, events, locations, blog posts, products, reviews, resumes, recipes etc.
 * [Micropub](https://micropub.net) - Micropub is an open API standard that is used to create posts on one's own domain using third-party clients.
+* [RelMeAuth](http://microformats.org/wiki/RelMeAuth) - RelMeAuth is a proposed open standard for using rel-me links to profiles on OAuth supporting services to authenticate via either those profiles or your own site.
 * [Webmention](https://webmention.net) - Webmention is a simple way to notify any URL when you link to it from your site.

 ## Articles